lvl99/frontend-es6-browserify-gulp-template/README.md

 `.js` files.

+## Gulp Config

+There is a `gulpConfig` object in the `package.json` which allows you to configure the build from one central point, however this shouldn't be completely relied on to solve all your build configuration.

+It's probable you may need to extend or modify the `gulpConfig` in the `gulpfile.js`, or you can set or extend each separate task file configs to support your app's specific needs.

+As such, there is 'convention over configuration' at play and the `package.json` based configuration will solve your needs if you have nothing more or less to do than what is included in this template.

 ### Tasks

 Tasks (either single or sets of related tasks) have been split into separate files.
 This is done to manage the build